Nutrition

 Why this choice?
 Eggs provide high-quality protein, essential for muscle rebuilding .
 Oatmeal is a slow-release energy source, ideal for starting the day and maintaining stable energy levels.

-- Mid-morning snack: 30g of whey protein mixed with water or almond milk, accompanied by a handful of almonds (about 25g).
+• Mid-morning snack: 30g of whey protein mixed with water or almond milk, accompanied by a handful of almonds (about 25g).

 Why this choice?
-Whey is quickly absorbed by the body and helps maintain a constant supply of amino acids.
+Whey is quickly absorbed by the body and helps maintain a steady supply of amino acids.
 Almonds are an excellent source of healthy fats and fiber, supporting energy while promoting satiety.

-- Lunch: Grilled chicken (about 150g), basmati rice (100g cooked), broccoli sautéed in olive oil.
+• Lunch: Grilled chicken (about 150g), basmati rice (100g cooked), broccoli sautéed in olive oil.

 Why this choice?
 Chicken is a source of lean protein, essential for muscle repair.
-Basmati rice offers complex carbohydrates, essential for restoring glycogen stores, while broccoli provides fiber and important micronutrients like vitamin C and potassium.
+Basmati rice provides complex carbohydrates, essential for restoring glycogen stores, while broccoli provides fiber and important micronutrients like vitamin C and potassium.

 Post-workout snack: 1 protein shake (whey), 1 apple.

-- Dinner: Baked salmon (about 150g), roasted sweet potato (150g), sautéed spinach.
+• Dinner: Baked salmon (about 150g), roasted sweet potato (150g), sautéed spinach.

-- Snack before bed: 200g of cottage cheese with a spoonful of peanut butter.
+• Bedtime snack: 200g of cottage cheese with a spoonful of peanut butter.

 Menu 2

-- Breakfast: Plain Greek yogurt (200g) mixed with muesli (about 60g), an orange.
+• Breakfast: Plain Greek yogurt (200g) mixed with muesli (about 60g), one orange.

-- Mid-morning snack: Homemade protein bar (oats, protein powder, peanut butter).
+• Mid-morning snack: Homemade protein bar (oats, protein powder, peanut butter).

 Why this choice?
-Homemade protein bars allow you to control the ingredients while providing a good combination of protein, carbohydrates and fats to maintain energy levels throughout the day.
+Homemade protein bars allow you to control the ingredients while providing a good combination of protein, carbohydrates, and fats to maintain energy levels throughout the day.

 Lunch: Lean beef steak (150g), quinoa (100g cooked), green beans.

 Why this choice?
 Lean beef is rich in protein and creatine, a natural compound that helps increase muscle strength.
-Quinoa, in addition to being a source of carbohydrates, also provides complete proteins, making it an excellent choice for a balanced lunch.
+Quinoa, in addition to being a source of carbohydrates, also provides complete protein, making it an excellent choice for a balanced lunch.

-- Post-workout snack: Homemade protein smoothie (almond milk, whey, fruits like banana and berries).
+• Post-workout snack: Homemade protein smoothie (almond milk, whey, fruits like banana and berries).

-- Dinner: Grilled turkey (about 150g), potatoes (200g cooked), green salad with a light vinaigrette.
+• Dinner: Grilled turkey (about 150g), potatoes (200g cooked), green salad with a light vinaigrette.

 With patience and a methodical approach, you will be able to develop quality muscle mass while limiting fat gain.